Nature, culture and history

 The history of Venman Bushland National Park is a heart-warming story of how one man made a great contribution to the conservation of 255 acres of bushland within Redland City Council.
 The man's name was John (Jack) Burnett Venman.
 The following story outlines how Venman Bushland National Park came to be.

 To those who knew him, John (Jack) Burnett Venman was a strong and hearty bushman.
-His dream was to conserve his 255 acres (103ha) of land for visitors to enjoy the tranquility of the bush.
+His dream was to conserve his 255 acres (103ha) of land for visitors to enjoy the tranquillity of the bush.
 Despite enduring some hardship, Jack possessed the determination to make this a reality (Ashman 1998).

 Born on 13 August 1911, Jack spent his early years in Kingaroy.
-His parents, Sarah and George Venman, also had four other children, three of whom died young.
+His parents, Sarah and George Venman also had four other children, three of whom died young.
 Jack attended Brisbane Boys Grammar School on a State scholarship, finishing in 1927 at the age of 16 (Ashman 1998).

 Although a qualified fitter and turner, Jack spent a lot of time working on cattle stations.
 He was a man who spent a lot of time moving about, which allowed him to take note of the many properties he saw with bad farming practices and land degradation.
 It was this constant reminder and his love for the bush that led Jack to want to make a difference.